 - 2 cups whole milk kefir

 - Sauté onion, celery, and garlic in butter until vegetables begin to soften.
 Add vegetables, broth, spices, and honey, and season with salt.
 The broth should almost cover the vegetables.
 If it doesn’t, add more water as needed.

 - Cover, bring to a simmer, and cook 30 to 45 minutes or until all vegetables are very tender.
-Remove from heat and mash soup up with a potato masher until desired consistency is reached or put it through a blender or food mill as desired.
-Allow to cool 20 to 30 minutes.
+Remove from heat and mash soup up with a potato masher until desired consistency is reached, or put it through a blender or food mill as desired.
+Cool 20 to 30 minutes.

-- Once soup has sufficiently cooled down, stir in milk kefir.
+- Once soup has sufficiently cooled, stir in milk kefir.
 Taste and adjust salt as necessary.
 Serve warm.